moj-analytical-services/rpackage_training/README.md

 # 14. Using the condition system

-It is very helpful to get feedback to indicate whether something unusual is happenning when running a specific function.
-You can read about the condition system in section 8 of ['Advanced R'](https://adv-r.hadley.nz/conditions.html) by Hadley Wickham.
+It is very helpful for package users to get good feedback about something unusual happenning when running a particular function.
+R has a very powerful condition system which can be used to flag errors, warnings and messages.
+You can read more about this in section 8 of ['Advanced R'](https://adv-r.hadley.nz/conditions.html) by Hadley Wickham.

-A quick way of generating useful feedback is by wrapping the function body within the following code:
+A quick way of generating useful feedback is simply by wrapping the function body within the following code:

     # informative error handling
     out <- tryCatch(